 Disclaimer: What lies below is an utterly heterosexual anecdote, stemming solely from my personal experience.
 I’m intrigued to hear from LGBTQ+ on this topic.

-So, why do I care about this stupid three-hour long conversation?
-Well, because it’s longer than a three-hour conversation.
-This is happening ubiquitously, all the time.
-We as women obsess over what men are thinking of us, wait for a man’s approval, or harp on his minute attempts to act like a decent human (e.g., campus wave vs. “look away”).
-My point: Don’t wait for a man to validate you; validate yourself.
-As women, let’s grow together; we are defined by our ideas, dreams, travels and experiences.
+As women, we can grow together simply by changing the course of the conversation.
+We are defined by our ideas, dreams, travels and experiences.
 Not by the [______] (time to play some Mad Libs), who “ghosts” us or prefers to compliment our looks over our brains.
-The boyfriend who wishes we would flow with the motion of the ocean, as opposed to embodying the rock that the waves can’t possibly erode, likely doesn’t appreciate our uniqueness or ability to challenge commonplace ways of thinking, so stop talking about it; not worth your time.
-Move on, dream bigger, challenge one another to rise above what’s conventionally expected.
+The man who wishes we would flow with the motion of the ocean, as opposed to embodying the rock that the waves can’t possibly erode, likely doesn’t appreciate our uniqueness or ability to challenge commonplace ways of thinking.
+It’s time to bring our conversations a step beyond, to dream bigger, and to challenge one another to rise above what’s conventionally expected.

 Beyond enthused by your response, and admire your thoughts.
 Validate yourself, love yourself, and keep keeping on…

 Great post!
 I can’t agree more on how it’s a real issue among girl conversations.
 That has become a societal stereotype when people look at women and we need to prove that we have the confidence and power to validate ourselves.